EliuX/MEGAcmd4J/README.md

 reasons, but that will provide you additional capabilities.
 Try them out.

 ## Status
-Pre-release or Beta: The project has gone through multiple rounds of active development with a goal of reaching a stable release version, but is not there yet.
+Release candidate: is a beta version with potential to be a final product, which is ready to release unless significant bugs emerge.

-Path of Development: Active (November 4th 2018)
+Path of Development: Active (December 16th 2018)

 ## Author